 004: Litten, 005: Torracat, 006: Incineroar

-Like I mentioned i previous Pokemon posts, I had concluded that I wanted Litten as my starter because it brings me back to a pattern that I had since the beginning.
-Though many had feared that its typing would be the almighty Fire/Fighting as it had been most times, Incineroar’s final dual type ended it at Fire/Dark (typing shared with the Houndoom line).
+Like I mentioned in previous Pokemon posts, I had concluded that I wanted Litten as my starter because it brings me back to a pattern that I had since the beginning of the series.
+Though many had feared that its typing would be the almighty Fire/Fighting as it had been most times with past Fire starters, Incineroar’s final dual type ended it at Fire/Dark (typing shared with the Houndoom line).
 Besides the speed issue, Incineroar was pretty awesome on my team and making it to the Elite 4 was great and he saved my ass a lot and hell, Incineroar was good enough to join Smash Bros!

 007: Popplio, 008: Brionne, 009: Primarina